Books

 Watership Down Richard Adams

 The Wealth of Nations Adam Smith Rarely has one man been so correct.
-Adam Smith was right, and Karl Marx wrong.
+Adam Smith was right, Karl Marx wrong.
 Period.

 The Wisdom of Confucius Lin Yutang